Adidas says dropping Kanye West could cost it more than $1 billion in sales - KESQ

 Last fall, Adidas put the “partnership under review” after Ye wore a “White Lives Matter” T-shirt in public.
 The Anti-Defamation League categorizes the phrase as a “hate slogan” used by White supremacist groups, including the Ku Klux Klan.
 He also said “I can say antisemitic s*** and Adidas cannot drop me,” during a tirade against Jews on a podcast.

-Shares of Adidas tanked nearly 10% in Frankfurt trading.
+Shares of Adidas tanked about 11% in Frankfurt trading.
 Adidas stock has dropped 45% over the past year.

 The-CNN-Wire